bagusajah/tvlktht/README.md

 2) compose (docker compose configuration for standalone)
 - docker-compose.yaml (setup standalone containers to get logs from nginx to elasticsearch using fluentd and accessed with kibana)
 <img src="./two/compose/nginx-compose.png" height="200">

+**alt for avoid fluentd port expose, use in_syslog (add new volume for nginx.conf and change fluentd.com